Payment reminder templates for overdue invoices - that work!

 With PayPal, customers have access to an intuitive dashboard that makes it easy to manage finances as well as the ability to pay remittance invoices.

-• 24/7 customer support and a comprehensive knowledge base that customers can use to answer any questions they have.
+24/7 customer support and a comprehensive knowledge base.

-• PayPal’s extensive suite of security features is one of the reasons why customers have rated PayPal so highly when it comes to remitting payments.
+PayPal's extensive suite of security features is one reason customers have rated it so highly when it comes to remitting payments.

 Payoneer